heptarch/heptarch.github.io/projects.md

 results been systematically reproduced elsewhere?
 IBM and Microsoft have tried, with partial success.
 I don't think Kelly's management was a lucky confluence, but maybe the lucky confluence was Bell Labs itself.
-I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every century!
+I mean, you don't get a state-sponsored mandate to a develop a whole new realm of technology every day!
 Big Tech tries to develop new realms, but without mandate in a prohibitively competitive environment.
 The IAS gives a mandate, but an empty one.
 Money and freedom aren't enough; you need a mandate with substance.

-We might conclude pessimistically that Bell's mandate, and the freedom and money that came with it, are unrepeatable freaks of history.
+We might conclude pessimistically that Bell's mandate, and the freedom and money that came with it, are unrepeatable.
-But I don't buy it
+But I'm not sure I buy it
 <label for="sn-1"
        class="margin-toggle sidenote-number">
 </label>